iSecNew10/alquran-api-client-node/README.md

 ### Work in Progress!

 ### Installation
-The API Client is a composer package.
-To use it, you need to run the following:
+The API Client is a npm package.
+To use it, you need to run the following in your project:
 ```
 yarn add alquran-api-client
 ```